Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 ### CosmosDB Scale

 `Microsoft.Azure.IIoT.Deployment` deploys version `2.5.1` of Industrial IoT platform which includes deployment of CosmosDB databases and containers within it.
-The solution creates 2 CosmosDB databases with 3 containers which are used by back-end microservices:
+The solution creates 2 CosmosDB databases with 3 containers which are used by microservices:

 * `iiot_opc` database, which contains the following containers:
   * `iiot_opc-indices`